chris-ian-jones/telford-leisure-services-front/README.md

 * Ability for members to create new accounts using the 'Question Pages' GDS pattern
 * Ability for members to change their answer to any question before account creation using the 'Check Answers' pattern
+* Form validation with GDS error messages and summaries
 * Ability to login to the service
 * Ability to give feedback on the service
 * Forgotten member number retrieval via email